-For product candidates that are currently in various research and development stages, we may be obligated to make up to \$357.9 million of future development, regulatory, and commercial milestone and royalty payments associated with the optioned technologies in our license agreements.
+For product candidates that are currently in various research and development stages, we may be obligated to make up to \$361.9 million of future development, regulatory, and commercial milestone and royalty payments associated with the optioned technologies in our license agreements.
 Payments under these agreements generally become due and payable upon achievement of certain milestones.
-Because the achievement of these milestones is not probable and payment is not required as of March 31, 2023, such contingencies have not been recorded in our condensed consolidated financial statements.
+The achievement of these milestones was not probable and payment was not required as of March 31, 2024, as such, contingencies have not been recorded in our condensed consolidated financial statements.
 Amounts related to contingent milestone payments are not yet considered contractual obligations as they are contingent on the successful achievement of certain milestones.
-See Note 5 to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.
+See Note 5 - License Agreements to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.